telerik/ajax-docs/api/server/Telerik.Web.UI/RadDropDownList.md

 Gets or sets a message when there is no selected item in the DropDownList.

+###  DropDownAutoWidth `RadDropDownListDropDownAutoWidth`

+Gets or sets whether to enable/disable the RadDropDownList drop down auto width.

 ###  DropDownHeight `Unit`

 Gets or sets the height of the dropdown in pixels.